 Garfield is the president and CEO of the Information Technology Industry Council (ITI).
 Since taking on this role in 2009, Garfield has built ITI into the global voice of the tech sector and membership has nearly doubled.
 He leads a team of professionals who, combined, bring nearly three centuries of advocacy experience to bear on the most complex policy challenges facing the world’s leading and most innovative technology companies.

-Dean came to ITI after serving most recently as Executive Vice President and Chief Strategic Officer for the Motion Picture Association of America (MPAA).
-While there, he was a member of the senior management team and was responsible for developing the association’s global strategies, securing accomplishment of key operational objectives, and forging industry alliances on behalf of the MPAA.
-He was also in charge of MPAA’s Research and Technology Departments and represented the association before legislative bodies and at key conferences around the world, including the European Commission and at Oxford University.
+Prior to joining ITI, Garfield served as executive vice president and chief strategic officer for the Motion Picture Association of America (MPAA).
+While there, he developed the association’s global strategies, securing accomplishment of key operational objectives, forged industry alliances on behalf of the MPAA, and led the MPAA’s research and technology departments.
+Garfield also represented the MPAA before legislative bodies and at key conferences around the world, including the European Commission and Oxford University.

 Garfield also served as vice president of legal affairs at the Recording Industry Association of America.
 He helped to develop the organization’s comprehensive intellectual property policy and litigation strategies and managed several of the United States’ most important intellectual property cases, including the Grokster/Kazaa case, from its filing to its resolution at the Supreme Court.

 He received a joint degree from New York University School of Law and the Woodrow Wilson School of Public Administration and International Affairs at Princeton University.
 He was a Ford-Rockefeller as well as a Root-Tilden-Snow scholar.